-In addition, you must ensure that appropriate recipient staff receives annual training on NSCHC compliance, as specified by CNCS.
+In addition, you must ensure that appropriate recipient staff, including grant subrecipients, receives annual training on NSCHC compliance, as specified by CNCS.
+This training must be documented with the course's certificate of completion, for all years of completion.

 G. THE OFFICE OF INSPECTOR GENERAL